A review of the 2019 Draft Budget Statement (the “Budget”), published by Deputy Susie Pinel Minister for Treasury and Resources.

 A full copy of the Budget can be found on the States Assembly website by clicking here.
 It is due to be debated by the States Assembly on 4 December 2018.

-We are reviewing all of the proposals put forward by the Minister for Treasury and Resources in the Budget, including in relation to personal tax, stamp duty and alcohol, tobacco and fuel duties.
+We reviewed the proposals put forward by the Minister for Treasury and Resources in the Budget, including in relation to personal tax, stamp duty and alcohol, tobacco and fuel duties.

-All written submissions will be uploaded to the States Assembly website.
+All written submissions are uploaded to the States Assembly website.
 This does not suggest a panel’s endorsement or otherwise of the content.
 The views of a Scrutiny panel in respect of the evidence received are reflected in the panel’s final report.

 In accordance with the Data Protection (Jersey) Law 2018, any evidence received under a confidential or private agreement will not be made public.
 Please contact us if you would like to make a confidential submission.

 To consider the proposals of the Minister for Treasury and Resources in the Draft 2019 Budget Statement in respect of: